 Orange chicken FAQ

 I wouldn't freeze the cooked chicken as it will lose its crispiness once defrosted.

 You can freeze the chicken pieces once they have been coated in breadcrumbs.

-To freeze, place the chicken pieces on the baking sheet in the freezer until they are well frozen, then transfer them to a ziploc bag and leave in the freezer.
+To freeze, place the chicken pieces on the baking sheet and open-freeze in the freezer until they are well frozen.
+Once the chicken is frozen, transfer the pieces to a Ziploc bag and leave it in the freezer.

-To cook - place the frozen chicken pieces on a baking sheet in a pre-heated oven (200C / 400F) and bake for 15 minutes until the crumbs are golden and crispy.
+To cook - place the frozen chicken pieces on a baking sheet in a preheated oven (200C / 400F) and bake for 15 to 17 minutes until the crumbs are golden and crispy.
 Cut a piece of chicken in half and check that the chicken is not pink on the inside.
-If it is still pink allow to cook for one or two minutes longer.
+If it is still pink allow it to cook for one or two minutes longer.

 You can freeze the cooled orange sauce in a plastic container.

 To use, tip the frozen sauce into a saucepan and heat gently until the sauce defrosts and starts to boil.